Saad Mneimneh

 In his famous speech ``How To Fold Graciously'', Levinthal argued that protein folding is guided by rapid formation of local secondary structures.
 While this view is now considered elementary, we seek to understand this "intelligence" that lies at the origin of structures.

 By representing an amino acid sequence (protein) as a string over the alphabet {0,1,b} (hydrophillic, hydrophobic, and breaker) with probabilities p, q, and π=1-p-q respectively, we generalize the theory of percolation in one dimension and derive precise probabilities for cluster formations, where a cluster of size s consists of s "neighboring" 1s, and a b "breaks" clusters (see figure on the side).
 The maximum distance between neighbors (number of 0s separating them) in a cluster define the "level" k of the cluster (in standard percolation on a line, that number is always 0).
 For each 1, the best cluster, at some level k, is defined as the most likely among all levels.
-Here's a program that produces clusters given the binary version of the protein.
+Here's a program (it's temporarily unavailable) that produces clusters given the binary version of the protein.
 Based on this information, we are able to map clusters to actual secondary structures in proteins, such as helices, sheets, and loops.

 Micro evolution: Here the focus is on the specific type of cluster, so we make a distinction based on the level k.
 Using current values of p, q, and π, a random word is generated to the left and to the right of a given 1, until a breaker occurs on each side.
 The best cluster for that given 1, when at level k, is called a level k chunk.
 An infinite word for level k is constructed by repeated generation of level k chunks.
 Let p_k (π_k) be the probability of 1s (breakers) in such an infinite word; both of them are functions of p and π.
 Repeatedly setting p and π to the expectation of p_k and π_k over k produces a van der Waals-like plot where p and π converge to (1,0).
 However, in the presence of a control mechanism against unlimited growth of p, it becomes clear that π experiences a stabilization between 0.045 and 0.05 (where the curve becomes horizontal).
 Surprisingly, it is known that the probability of Proline is approximately 0.047.
 Observe that there is no external input for this evolutionary game.
 Furthermore, the stabilization occurs for p in [0.3, 0.55] which is consistent with the probability of hydrophobic amino acids in different species.